johnminhosong/odin-recipes/README.md

 Recipe Project (Odin Project)

-A simple recipe website.
+This project is a simple recipe website built using HTML.
+It aims to display recipes so that users can cook while following steps.
 Upon completion, the project shows ability to code basic HTML.